yobonez/aos-rpc/README.md

 ### Run in background

-+ Option 1: For exe file use `Option 3`, but only with "Program/script" and "Start in" (to set where logs will be placed) parameter or just run manually
++ Option 1: For exe file use `Option 3`, but in addition to "Program/script" parameter, add a path to a folder that will store logs in "Start in" parameter
 + Option 2: Run it manually in background `pythonw rpc.py`
 + Option 3: Use task scheduler
   + Add task